David Jolly

-David Wilson Jolly (born October 31, 1972) is an American attorney, former lobbyist and politician who served as the U.S. representative for Florida's 13th congressional district, based in Pinellas County, from 2014 to 2017.
-A former Republican, he previously served as general counsel to his predecessor, Bill Young.
-He won the race for Young's seat in a special election against Democrat Alex Sink.
-He was subsequently reelected in November 2014, winning 75 percent of the vote, but was unseated in 2016 by former Governor Charlie Crist after court-ordered redistricting made his district more Democratic.
-Since leaving office, Jolly has become a prominent Republican critic of U.S. president Donald Trump.
-In September 2018, Jolly announced he had left the Republican Party.
+David Wilson Jolly (born October 31, 1972) is an American attorney, politician, and former lobbyist who served as the U.S. representative for Florida's 13th congressional district from 2014 to 2017 as a Republican.
+After leaving office, Jolly became a prominent Republican critic of President Donald Trump and a political pundit.
+In September 2018, Jolly left the Republican Party.

+In April 2025, Jolly switched his party registration to run in the 2026 Florida gubernatorial race as a Democrat.

 Early life

 Jolly was born in Dunedin, Florida, the son of Judith and Lawson Jolly, a Baptist pastor.
+He grew up in Dade City, Florida.
+Although he was found not to be at fault, at age 16, he was driving an automobile that struck and killed a pedestrian.

 He received his B.A. degree from Emory University in 1994 and his J.D. degree from the George Mason University School of Law in 2001.

 Early career

-He worked for Republican U.S. Representative Bill Young full time from 1995 to 2006 in various positions, with a brief break for six months in 2001 when he worked at a Washington securities firm.
+Jolly worked for Republican U.S. Representative Bill Young full time from 1995 to 2006 in various positions, with a brief break for six months in 2001 when he worked at a Washington securities firm.
 In 2002, Jolly became Young's general counsel and held that position until he left in 2006.
 He served as the personal attorney for Young's family as well.

-In 2007, Jolly joined Washington, D.C. firm Van Scoyoc Associates as a lobbyist and in 2011, he left Van Scoyoc to open his own firm, Three Bridges Advisors.
-He made political donations to both Republicans (about $36,000) and Democrats (about $30,000) during his time as a lobbyist.
+In 2007, Jolly joined Washington, D.C. firm Van Scoyoc Associates as a lobbyist and in 2011, he left Van Scoyoc to open his own lobbying firm, Three Bridges Advisors.
+During his time as a lobbyist he made political donations to both Republicans (about $36,000) and Democrats (about $30,000).
 Jolly had his name removed from the Lobby Registry to run for the vacant House seat.
 At the time, Jolly was working as vice president of the Clearwater-based investment company Boston Finance Group.

-Jolly and his first wife bought a condo in Indian Shores, Florida, in 2005 and a house in Washington, D.C., in 2007.
-His divorce from his wife Carrie was finalized on January 16, 2014, and Jolly married Laura Donahoe on July 3, 2015.